fardog/mermaid-cli/README.md

 Render [mermaid chart description][mermaid] files to png or svg.

 **Warning:** This is a very early release not yet fit for public consumption.
-SVGs are just output to stdout, and are non-standard.
+SVGs are output, but are and are non-standard and missing labels.
 PNGs work depending on your opinion of "work".

 ## Installation